cleitontorres23/terraform-project/README.md

 # Understanding these files

-* main.tf: Normally, you use this file to tell to terraform what do you need it does for you, each resource block describes one or more infrastructure objects, such as virtual networks, compute instances, or higher-level components such as DNS records.
+* main.tf: It is a best practice use this file to tell to terraform what do you need it does for you, each resource block describes one or more infrastructure objects, such as virtual networks, compute instances, or higher-level components such as DNS records.

 ``` ruby
 >    # Creating a provider aws as default